PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 ## Understanding How Translations Builder Works

-Translations Builder is an external tool for Power BI Desktop that has been developed using .NET 6, C# and Windows Forms.
-Translations Builder does its work by reading and writing to a dataset definition that’s been loaded into a session of the local Analysis Services engine running in Power BI Desktop.
-Translations Builder uses the Tabular Object Model (TOM) to perform read and write operations.
+Translations Builder is an external tool developed for Power BI Desktop using .NET 6, C# and Windows Forms.
+Translations Builder uses an API known as the ***Tabular Object Model (TOM)*** to update datasets that are open in Power BI Desktop.
+Translations Builder uses TOM to add and update metadata translations associated with datasets objects such as tables, columns and measure.
+In certain scenarios, Translations Builder will actually create new tables in a dataset to implement various aspects of building multi-language reports.

-Translations Builder uses TOM to establish a direct connection to the data model for a dataset definition loaded into Power BI Desktop.
-This provides the most direct approach for writing custom code to automate the process of creating and managing metadata translations within a Power BI dataset.
-Translations Builder
+When you open a PBIX project in Power BI Desktop, the dataset definition from inside the PBIX file is loaded into memory in a local session of the Analysis Services engine.
+Translations Builder uses TOM to establish a direct connection to a dataset for the current PBIX project.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image12.png"
-style="width:5.20126in;height:2.00562in" />
+style="width:3.72327in;height:1.45114in" />

 The **Translations Builder** project has been developed using the [external tools integration